Whittier Trust Co. of Nevada Inc. Sells 246 Shares of Illinois Tool Works Inc. (NYSE:ITW)

-Whittier Trust Co. of Nevada Inc. decreased its stake in shares of Illinois Tool Works Inc. (NYSE:ITW) by 1.7% in the 3rd quarter, according to its most recent 13F filing with the SEC.
-The firm owned 14,247 shares of the industrial products company’s stock after selling 246 shares during the period.
-Whittier Trust Co. of Nevada Inc.’s holdings in Illinois Tool Works were worth $2,944,000 as of its most recent filing with the SEC.
+Whittier Trust Co. of Nevada Inc. cut its stake in shares of Illinois Tool Works Inc. (NYSE:ITW) by 1.7% during the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 14,247 shares of the industrial products company’s stock after selling 246 shares during the quarter.
+Whittier Trust Co. of Nevada Inc.’s holdings in Illinois Tool Works were worth $2,944,000 at the end of the most recent quarter.

-Several other hedge funds also recently made changes to their positions in ITW.
-Toronto Dominion Bank boosted its holdings in Illinois Tool Works by 4.6% in the 2nd quarter.
-Toronto Dominion Bank now owns 139,457 shares of the industrial products company’s stock valued at $31,176,000 after purchasing an additional 6,118 shares during the period.
-Richard C. Young & CO.
-LTD. boosted its holdings in Illinois Tool Works by 2.3% in the 2nd quarter.
-Richard C. Young & CO.
-LTD. now owns 58,217 shares of the industrial products company’s stock valued at $13,021,000 after purchasing an additional 1,297 shares during the period.
-Cambridge Investment Research Advisors Inc. boosted its holdings in Illinois Tool Works by 3.7% in the 2nd quarter.
-Cambridge Investment Research Advisors Inc. now owns 43,432 shares of the industrial products company’s stock valued at $9,710,000 after purchasing an additional 1,550 shares during the period.
-Illinois Municipal Retirement Fund boosted its holdings in Illinois Tool Works by 32.8% in the 2nd quarter.
-Illinois Municipal Retirement Fund now owns 46,928 shares of the industrial products company’s stock valued at $10,491,000 after purchasing an additional 11,590 shares during the period.
-Finally, Morgan Stanley boosted its holdings in Illinois Tool Works by 30.4% in the 2nd quarter.
-Morgan Stanley now owns 1,568,274 shares of the industrial products company’s stock valued at $350,602,000 after purchasing an additional 366,036 shares during the period.
-77.57% of the stock is owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors also recently modified their holdings of the stock.
+Vanguard Group Inc. lifted its stake in shares of Illinois Tool Works by 1.0% in the second quarter.
+Vanguard Group Inc. now owns 25,665,607 shares of the industrial products company’s stock valued at $5,737,804,000 after buying an additional 253,701 shares in the last quarter.
+Charles Schwab Investment Management Inc. lifted its stake in shares of Illinois Tool Works by 7.1% in the second quarter.
+Charles Schwab Investment Management Inc. now owns 5,236,854 shares of the industrial products company’s stock valued at $1,170,752,000 after buying an additional 345,751 shares in the last quarter.
+Geode Capital Management LLC lifted its stake in shares of Illinois Tool Works by 1.6% in the second quarter.
+Geode Capital Management LLC now owns 4,853,603 shares of the industrial products company’s stock valued at $1,082,395,000 after buying an additional 76,841 shares in the last quarter.
+Goldman Sachs Group Inc. lifted its stake in shares of Illinois Tool Works by 6.6% in the second quarter.
+Goldman Sachs Group Inc. now owns 2,609,127 shares of the industrial products company’s stock valued at $583,297,000 after buying an additional 160,507 shares in the last quarter.
+Finally, Legal & General Group Plc lifted its stake in shares of Illinois Tool Works by 4.4% in the second quarter.
+Legal & General Group Plc now owns 2,313,144 shares of the industrial products company’s stock valued at $517,129,000 after buying an additional 96,942 shares in the last quarter.
+77.57% of the stock is currently owned by institutional investors and hedge funds.

-In other Illinois Tool Works news, Director Jay L. Henderson acquired 10,000 shares of the company’s stock in a transaction on Wednesday, November 10th.
-The shares were purchased at an average cost of $235.29 per share, with a total value of $2,352,900.00.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, SVP Mary Katherine Lawler sold 19,436 shares of the firm’s stock in a transaction on Thursday, November 11th.
-The shares were sold at an average price of $233.24, for a total transaction of $4,533,252.64.
+In other news, SVP Mary Katherine Lawler sold 19,436 shares of the firm’s stock in a transaction that occurred on Thursday, November 11th.
+The shares were sold at an average price of $233.24, for a total value of $4,533,252.64.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, EVP Lei Zhang Schlitz sold 8,800 shares of the firm’s stock in a transaction that occurred on Tuesday, December 7th.
+The shares were sold at an average price of $241.16, for a total transaction of $2,122,208.00.
 The disclosure for this sale can be found here.
-0.80% of the stock is owned by corporate insiders.
+0.80% of the stock is owned by company insiders.

 Illinois Tool Works (NYSE:ITW) last issued its earnings results on Thursday, October 28th.
-The industrial products company reported $2.02 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $2.01 by $0.01.
-The business had revenue of $3.56 billion for the quarter, compared to analyst estimates of $3.56 billion.
+The industrial products company reported $2.02 earnings per share for the quarter, topping analysts’ consensus estimates of $2.01 by $0.01.
+The firm had revenue of $3.56 billion during the quarter, compared to analyst estimates of $3.56 billion.
 Illinois Tool Works had a net margin of 19.14% and a return on equity of 78.53%.
-Illinois Tool Works’s revenue was up 7.5% on a year-over-year basis.
-During the same period in the prior year, the firm earned $1.83 earnings per share.
-On average, equities analysts predict that Illinois Tool Works Inc. will post 8.14 earnings per share for the current year.
+The company’s quarterly revenue was up 7.5% on a year-over-year basis.
+During the same quarter last year, the business earned $1.83 earnings per share.
+Analysts anticipate that Illinois Tool Works Inc. will post 8.14 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Friday, January 14th.
-Investors of record on Friday, December 31st will be paid a dividend of $1.22 per share.
-This represents a $4.88 annualized dividend and a yield of 2.07%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, January 14th.
+Shareholders of record on Friday, December 31st will be given a dividend of $1.22 per share.
 The ex-dividend date of this dividend is Thursday, December 30th.
+This represents a $4.88 dividend on an annualized basis and a yield of 2.07%.
 Illinois Tool Works’s dividend payout ratio is presently 56.74%.

 Illinois Tool Works, Inc engages in the manufacture of industrial products and equipment.
 It operates through the following segments: Automotive OEM, Test & Measurement and Electronics, Food Equipment, Polymers & Fluids, Welding, Construction Products, and Specialty Products.
 The Automotive OEM segment produces components and fasteners for automotive-related applications.